Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 <a id="introduction"></a>
 ## 1. Introduction

-For a discounted-cost continuous state-action Markov decision process (MDP), the goal is to compute a high-quality control policy.
+For a discounted-cost continuous-state Markov decision process (MDP), the goal is to compute a high-quality control policy.
 This tutorial studies that goal through approximate linear programming, a general-purpose approach that replaces the unknown value function with a value function approximation (VFA) and optimizes its coefficients by solving a linear optimization model, called an approximate linear program (ALP).

 ALP is powerful, but it creates three practical design burdens:
 - **Basis-function design**: the user must choose the basis functions used in the VFA.
 - **State-relevance weighting**: the user must choose a state-relevance distribution, which determines how the fitted VFA is weighted in the ALP objective.
 - **Constraint handling**: the user must decide how to handle the Bellman-type constraints.
-In continuous state-action spaces, there is one constraint for every feasible state-action pair.
-Thus, the ALP is a linear optimization problem with infinitely many constraints, rather than a finite model that can be directly passed to existing solvers.
+In the continuous-state inventory setting, there is one constraint for every inventory state and feasible order quantity.
+Even when the tutorial evaluates actions on a discrete order grid, the continuous state dimension leaves a very large constraint system that cannot be directly enumerated in the way a small finite MDP can.

 This tutorial uses an inventory-control problem to illustrate how self-adapting frameworks make ALP more accessible.
-The inventory problem has a continuous inventory state, a continuous order quantity, stochastic demand, holding, backlog, disposal, and lost-sales costs.
+The inventory problem has a continuous inventory state, a bounded order quantity evaluated on a configurable action grid, stochastic demand, holding, backlog, disposal, and lost-sales costs.
 These features make it a useful testbed for methods that reduce manual feature engineering, improve constraint handling, and limit repeated trial-and-error tuning.

 We organize the material through the **COR cycle**: construct, optimize, and refine.

 - **Construct**: instantiate the inventory MDP, choose basis functions, such as linear basis functions, choose a state-relevance distribution, such as the uniform distribution, and form the corresponding ALP model.
-Because the full ALP has infinitely many constraints in continuous state-action spaces, we replace it with a finite sampled-constraint approximation.
+Because the full ALP has too many constraints to enumerate in the continuous-state setting, we replace it with a finite sampled-constraint approximation.
 That is, we sample a finite set of state-action pairs and enforce the ALP constraints only at those sampled pairs.
 This is known as the constraint-sampling approach.

 - **Optimize**: solve the resulting finite approximation to obtain an optimized VFA and compute its associated greedy policy.